Appliances Presidents’ Day SaleEnds 2/25. Limited quantities. No rainchecks.Shop now

 After you’ve decided on the major aspects that will go into your game room design, don’t forget to focus on the little things as well.
 Minor details like accent pieces and artwork can play a big part in your overall ambiance.
 For instance, if you’re going to host poker nights on a regular basis, you might want to try and create a casino mood without drastically changing your décor.
 You can do this by installing smart accent lights that are programmed to dim to just the right setting for your event.
 Plus, you can go the extra mile and have a humidor nearby stocked with favorites from your collection.

-If you’re a fan of family game nights, make sure the mini fridge is filled with chilled beverages and turn on the popcorn maker so that snacks are covered.
-Another sensory need to consider is sound; having your choice of background music playing from your speakers while you strategize your next game move can add to the overall experience.
+If you’re a fan of family game nights, make sure the mini fridge is filled with chilled beverages and the popcorn maker is ready so that snacks are covered.
+Another atmospheric consideration is sound; having your choice of background music playing from your speakers while you strategize your next game move can add to the overall experience.
 With all these special touches, your game room setup will make your house the ultimate destination for game nights.